MSc Quantitative Finance

 Assessment

-The form of assessment varies from class to class and normally involves both coursework and examinations.
+The form of assessment varies from class to class.
+For most classes the assessment involves both coursework and examinations.

 Facilities